 Some companies felt that it would be beneficial capturing that the UE XnAP ID is passed transparently.
 For this, we need to also capture that RRC is used as well.

 Further, for SA2’s request to enhance the UE’s ULI, we agreed in prior a meeting that the MT’s NCGI needs to be passed from MT’s CU to DU’s CU.
 It is therefore sufficient to just pass the MT’s NCGI, which contains the gNB-ID.
-In case the MT’s CU needs to know the explicit MT’s gNB-ID for to determine the Xn-C connection, it can derive it based on TS 38.300:
+In case the DU’s CU needs to know the explicit MT’s gNB-ID to determine the Xn-C connection, it can derive it based on TS 38.300: